TheArkive/ConstScanner/README.md

 This is mostly used for selectively cleaning up struct indentation.
 + Re-dumped all x64 `.data` files because most were missing some includes (re-download please!).
 + Finised dumping values into `.data` files for the remaining Win32 API references on the [Microsoft site](https://docs.microsoft.com/en-us/windows/win32/api/).
++ Updated readme with better setup instructions and explanation of features.
++ Now multiple `.data` files can be loaded.
++ Multiple loaded `.data` files can be saved to a new `.data` file.

 Also, due to recent updates:
 + "Dupes" and "Critical" constants used to be "a thing" in this script.
 Now, "Critical" doesn't exist (no data files have "Critical" constants anymore) and the few existing "Dupes" are usually obscure structs, or redeclarations of UUIDs/GUIDs.